Ivan Chermayeff: CambridgeSeven

-Chermayeff was a partner at Cambridge Seven Associates, an architectural studio he co-founded in 1962 with six others, including Chermayeff’s younger brother, architect Peter Chermayeff, Tom Geismar, Alden Christie, Louis Bakanowsky, Paul Dietrich, and Terry Rankine.
+Chermayeff was a partner at Cambridge Seven Associates, an architectural studio he co-founded in 1962 with six others, including his younger brother, architect Peter Chermayeff, Tom Geismar, Alden Christie, Louis Bakanowsky, Paul Dietrich, and Terry Rankine.

 Many of Chermayeff’s projects in exhibition and signage design, including the Kennedy Presidential Library, signage for the Boston public transit system, and Osaka Aquarium, were developed in collaboration with CambridgeSeven.

 Career in illustration

 Chermayeff was an accomplished artist and illustrator.
 Most of his illustrations were made using the collage technique, with occasional use of mixed media, sculpture, painting, drawing, photography, serigraphy, lithography, and finger painting.
 Additionally, Chermayeff designed tapestries and murals.
 He recalled making art, collages in particular, throughout his life, beginning in his teenage years.

 He was particularly drawn to bricolage, utilizing pieces of scrap paper and garbage like candy bar wrappers or used envelopes to depict expressive, abstract faces.
 He reported to work on collages between phone calls or meetings, with many pieces taking only minutes to assemble.
 One of his favorite bricolage materials were abandoned work gloves he collected from the streets of New York City.
 Chermayeff’s collages were exhibited in over 40 solo exhibitions throughout the U.S., Europe, and Japan.

-He authored and illustrated multiple children’s books, including Sun Moon Star, a Nativity story, with text by Kurt Vonnegut, first published in 1980.
+He illustrated multiple children’s books, including Sun Moon Star, a Nativity story, with text by Kurt Vonnegut, first published in 1980.
 Sun Moon Star was later translated into multiple languages, including Japanese.
-Many of Chermayeff’s other children’s books were created collaboratively with his children and wife Jane Clark Chermayeff.
+Many of Chermayeff’s other children’s books were co-authored with his children and second wife Jane Clark Chermayeff.

 After Chermayeff's death in 2017, a collection of 700 original artworks and illustrations was donated to SVA by his children, and now comprises the Ivan Chermayeff Collection at the Milton Glaser Design Study Center and Archives.

 Style and method

 The supermarket principle

-Together with Tom Geismar, Chermayeff developed a layout design approach known as "the supermarket principle" that involves using a multiple repetition of similar objects to create an impactful visual.
+Together with Tom Geismar, Chermayeff developed a layout design approach known as "the supermarket principle" that involves combining and repeating a group of similar objects to create an impactful visual.
 Notable examples of its use include the 1972 poster for the Aspen Design Conference and the 1974 poster promoting the Museum of Immigration at the Statue of Liberty.

 The play principle

-Chermayeff rejected rigidity and prescriptiveness of modernism such as its reliance on grids, in favor of "the play principle", a term he coined to describe his belief in importance of visual design concepts and openness to being guided by the project's subject matter.
+Chermayeff rejected rigidity and prescriptiveness of modernism, such as its reliance on grids, in favor of "the play principle", a term he used to describe creation of one-off, whimsical concepts for artworks and an openness to being guided by the project's subject matter.
 Notable examples of his playful approach to design are the 1975 bus shelter posters for the Whitney and the Guggenheim museums' free admission program sponsored by Mobil Oil.